xdmnl/api-documentation/source/includes/_endpoints.md

 handles | array | List of the handles and sources with which the contact is reachable.
 _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the contact
-,_links.related | object |
+_links.related | object |
-_links.related.notes | string | URL to list the notes associated to the contact ,_links.related.conversations | string | URL to list the URL associated to the contact
+_links.related.notes | string | URL to list the notes associated to the contact _links.related.conversations | string | URL to list the URL associated to the contact

 A contact is a person/entity with whom you have communicated.